krasimir/riew/README.md

 routine.rerun();
 ```

+We'll see "Hello" twice before seeing "Bye", because the routing will be restarted before it gets resumed from the `sleep`.

-Another way to restart the routine is to return from within the generator the `go` function.
-Like for example:
+Another way to restart the routine is to `return` the `go` function.
+For example:

 ```js
 go(function * () {